intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 consisting of the RFC Series Editor, the RFC Production Center, and the RFC Publisher, with oversight provided by the RFC Series Oversight Committee (RSOC) on behalf of the Internet Architecture Board (IAB).

 Discussion within the RFCED-Future Program has led in the direction of a more consensus-oriented structure (similar in some respects to the structure of technical work within the IETF) that retains roles for specialized expertise in document editing and publication.

-Specifically, this document defines a structure in which ultimate authority lies with the IETF Administration LLC (IETF LLC), which is the corporate home for the Internet Engineering Task Force (IETF), the Internet Architecture Board (IAB), and the Internet Research Task Force (IRTF).
+Specifically, this document defines a structure in which ultimate authority lies with the IETF LLC, which is the corporate home for the Internet Engineering Task Force (IETF), the Internet Architecture Board (IAB), and the Internet Research Task Force (IRTF).

-IETF LLC shall exercise oversight regarding ongoing operation of the final editorial and publication processes that lead to publication of documents in the RFC series.
+The IETF LLC shall exercise oversight regarding ongoing operation of the final editorial and publication processes that lead to publication of documents in the RFC series.
 As in Version 2, these processes are the responsibility of the RFC Production Center (RPC) function.

-IETF LLC shall also provide a structure for defining policies regarding the RFC series.
-This document specifies such a structure through a new RFC Series Working Group (RFCSWG), open to all members of the community, which shall submit its policy proposals to a new RFC Series Approval Board (RFCSAB).
+The IETF LLC shall also provide a structure for defining policies regarding the RFC series.
+This document specifies such a structure through a new RFC Series Working Group (RSWG), which shall submit its policy proposals to a new RFC Series Approval Board (RSAB).

 # Ongoing Operation